loreanvictor/rxdeep/docs/md/docs/state.md

 ## Object Immutability

 **ALWAYS** make changes to the state that respect object immutability.
-You **MUST** always ensure that you are changing the reference when changing the value of a `State`.
+You **MUST** always ensure that you are changing the reference when changing the value of a state.

 This happens automatically with raw values (`number`, `boolean`, `string`, etc.).
 For more complex values (objects and arrays), use the rest operator `...` or methods that create a new reference.